build-on-aws/content/CONTENT_REVIEW_CHECKLIST.md

 # Content Review Checklist

 Reviewers and authors should both use this checklist to ensure content meets all of the requirements to be published on the BuildOn platform.
+Step 1 is overall guidance and not a hard requirement, more of a strong suggestion, whereas steps 2 & 3 deal with the technical aspects that content needs to adhere to for publishing.

+Community contribution are currently in an invite-only phase, and we plan to open up to the broader community in the near future.

 ## Step 1: Read the whole article and review it for